 The Sallie Mae Fund is Contributing a Total of $1 Million to Five Food Banks Where Sallie Mae Employees Live, Work, and Serve

 COVID-19 continues to present new challenges in communities across the country, including access to critical services and food supplies for the most vulnerable populations affected by this pandemic.
-In response, The Sallie Mae Fund, the charitable arm of Sallie Mae, today announced a $200,000 contribution to Gleaners Food of Bank of Indiana, Inc.
+In response, The Sallie Mae Fund, the charitable arm of Sallie Mae, today announced a $200,000 contribution to the Utah Food Bank.

 This contribution is part of a $1 million emergency aid grant The Sallie Mae Fund is providing to food banks in states home to Sallie Mae facilities and where the company’s nearly 2,000 employees live, work, and serve.
-Food banks in Delaware, Massachusetts, Utah, and Virginia will also receive funding from The Sallie Mae Fund.
+Food banks in Delaware, Indiana, Massachusetts, and Virginia will also receive support from The Sallie Mae Fund.

 The contributions to the area food banks will support each organization’s on-going emergency response efforts to combat food insecurity for families in our local communities who have been affected by COVID-19.
 Food banks across the country are on the front lines and showing extraordinary adaptability in the face of an ever-changing landscape.

 “Our food banks are a lifeline to our communities’ most vulnerable residents and during these uncertain times, they’ve taken an unprecedented hit from increased demand,” said Raymond Quinlan, Chairman and CEO, Sallie Mae.
 “Coming together to support our neighbors in need is essential right now.
 This investment will help these vital organizations continue to provide food and other assistance as we respond to and manage through this pandemic.”